TODAY’S READING FROM THE OLD TESTAMENT- MALACHI 1:1-2:17

 Israel answers, “How?”

 The Lord responds that He has clearly shown His intentions by providing favors to them that He did not show to others, including Jacob’s twin brother, Esau.
 Whereas Esau was allowed to experience the just deserts of his actions, Jacob was shown unmerited favor.
-Even when Esau (Edom) applied his own efforts to earn God’s favor or to build again on the ruins incurred for his own sins, God sovereignly superintends to make him an example of the human futility.
+Even when Esau (Edom) applied his own efforts to earn God’s favor, or to build again on the ruins incurred for his own sins, God sovereignly superintends to make him an example of human futility.
 Whereas Jacob is an example of someone undeservedly blessed by God’s sovereign grace.